Vench1/wormvio/README.md

     ...
     └── 10
 ```

+Here are some more pretrained models and other data that need to be downloaded:

+Baidu Disk: https://pan.baidu.com/s/1649dCi-a5V3WKT0VYidurQ Enter Code:: 277x

 ## Training

 Before training, you should check whether the dataset path is correctly set in `config.py`.
 You can adjust different parameters for training (e.g., selecting different fuse methods).